Alvin Smith (brother of Joseph Smith): Death

 On November 19, 1823, at age 25, Smith died of mercury poisoning from calomel, which had been administered to cure a case of "bilious colic".
 His death occurred two months after Joseph's first visit to the hill from which he was eventually said to have recovered the golden plates that would later be the source for the Book of Mormon.
 According to a history written by his mother, Lucy Mack Smith, as Smith lay dying he called each member of his family to his bedside to give them counsel.
 To his brother Hyrum, Smith said, "I have done all I could to make our dear parents comfortable.
 I want you to go on and finish the house."
 He urged his brother Joseph to fulfill all of the requirements to obtain the record.
-Smith's death had a significant effect on the family, resulting in Joseph taking more of a leadership role.
+Alvin's death had a significant effect on the Smith family, resulting in Joseph taking more of a leadership role.

 Alvin's funeral was held at the Presbyterian church.
 According to an 1893 account by his brother William, "Rev. Stockton had preached my brother's funeral sermon and intimated very strongly that he had gone to hell, for Alvin was not a church member".
 William cites this as a reason that Joseph Sr. would not join the Presbyterians.